Cairina (named for Cairo, Egypt) moschata (musk)

 In April, 2017, I was adding my other sightings in the area to eBird when I discovered Muscovy Duck listed on the official checklist.
 I did some research and discovered that I had another lifer.

 So … I was in Florida for a convention.
-Early one morning, I headed out in search of adventure with Linda and Karen before we had to be in the booth.
+Early one morning, I headed out in search of adventure with my sister and a friend.
 We went to Kissimmee to see the Monument of States.
 I noticed a park across the street with an abstract frog sculpture.
 I wandered over to see it and discovered a pond.
 There were several White Ibis and Muscovy Ducks on the shore.
 I put the little red chair down for a photo.
 A White Ibis came over to see if I had food, but the ducks didn’t do much at all.

 You can see other Muscovy Ducks in the background of two of these photos.